-Let’s remind ourselves the story of our Prophet Ibrahim (as) and his numerous acts of supreme trust in our Creator over his lifetime.
+In today’s insecure social, political and economic climate, the story of Qurbani is a godsend.
+It is like a breath of fresh air that deepens our Faith in Allah Almighty (SWT).
+Let’s remind ourselves of the story of our Prophet Ibrahim (AS) and his numerous acts of supreme trust in our Creator over his lifetime.

-Further in life, Ibrahim (as) has remained a symbol of virtue.
-He took Dawah upon himself.
+Throughout his life, Ibrahim (AS) remained a symbol of virtue.
+He learnt about Allah and made Dawah on himself.
 He even argued with those who worshipped idols, including his father.

-Today, he continues to inspire through the robustness of his Faith.
+Today, he continues to inspire us through the robustness of his faith.

 “O my father! to me hath come knowledge which hath not reached thee: so follow me: I will guide thee to a way that is even and straight.
-O my father! serve not Satan: for Satan is a rebel against (Allah) Most Gracious.
+O my father! serve not Satan: for Satan is a rebel against [Allah] Most Gracious.
 O my father!
-I fear lest a Penalty afflict thee from (Allah) Most Gracious, so that thou become to Satan a friend.”
-[Surah Maryam 19:43-45]
+I fear lest a Penalty afflict thee from [Allah] Most Gracious, so that thou become to Satan a friend.”
+(Quran, 19:43-45)

-When he saw he could not save his people from the Fire of hell, Ibrahim (as) learnt to surrender.
-He left to follow his Creator.
+When he realised he could not save his people from the fire of hell, Ibrahim (AS) learnt to surrender and follow the will of his Creator.

 The ultimate sacrifice

-In his whole life, the Prophet Ibrahim (as) had only one ardent wish: he wanted a child.
-And, at the age of eighty-six, Allah (swt) gave him the gift of a precious son: Ismail.
+The Prophet Ibrahim (AS) had only one wish: he wanted a child.
+And, at the age of eighty-six, Allah (SWT) gave him the precious gift of a son: Ismail (AS).

-We might think Ibrahim (as) had already shown his devotion to Allah (swt) throughout his life.
+Ibrahim (AS) had shown his devotion to Allah (SWT) in many ways throughout his life.
 But the true act of faithfulness and complete surrender to God’s plan was yet to happen.

-One night, Allah (swt) revealed Himself to Ibrahim in a dream and asked him to sacrifice his one and only son, Ismail (as).
-Many of us would be horrified by such a request, but Ibrahim and his son accepted the will of God, both with sadness and honour.
+One night, Allah (SWT) revealed Himself to Ibrahim (AS) in a dream and asked him to sacrifice his one and only son, Ismail (AS).
+Many of us would be horrified by such a request, but Ibrahim (AS) and his son accepted the will of God, both with sadness and honour.

-One day, Ibrahim took Ismail on mount Arafat and, exactly when the knife reached his son’s throat, a voice asked him to stop.
+Ibrahim (AS) took Ismail (AS) to Mount Arafat to fulfil Allah’s command and sacrifice his son.
+However, when the knife reached his son’s throat, a voice asked him to stop.

-It is not possible for us to ever reach the same level of dedication to Allah (swt), courage and strength, but we can learn many lessons from our Prophet Ibrahim (as):
+It is not possible for us to ever reach the same level of devotion, courage and strength to Allah (SWT), but we can learn many lessons from our Prophet Ibrahim (AS):

 - Sabr (patience)

-Ibrahim (as) was constantly tried throughout his life, but he never lost trust.
-Allah (swt) only sends us tests to teach us patience, so we should gather our strength from Him and only Him.
+Ibrahim (AS) was constantly tried throughout his life, but he never lost trust.
+Allah (SWT) only tests us to teach us patience, so we should gather our strength from Him and only Him.

-“And indeed we will try you with fear, hunger, damage to your wealth and lives and give glad tidings to the patient” (Al-Baqara:155).
+“And indeed we will try you with fear, hunger, damage to your wealth and lives and give glad tidings to the patient” (Quran, 2:155)

 - Raising our children the right way

-We are responsible for our children’s mindset in the same way we are for their physical wellbeing.
-When our Prophet Ibrahim (as) told Ismail about his dream, the son was so filled with love for God that he did not second guess His will even for a moment.
+We are as responsible for our children’s mental, social and spiritual development as we are for their physical wellbeing.
+When our Prophet Ibrahim (AS) told Ismail (AS) about his dream, his son was ready to do as commanded.
+His love for God superseded everything and he did not question His will even for a moment.

 The significance of a good Qurbani

-When we entrust our Qurbani to a charity, we should make sure the sacrifice will be carried out with utmost care, as Allah (swt) only receives it when all His conditions have been met.
+When we entrust our Qurbani to a charity, we should make sure the sacrifice will be carried out with utmost care.

-- Choose healthy animals with no physical handicap.
+- Choosing healthy animals with no physical defects.

 - Not all animals are eligible for Qurbani.
 We should only sacrifice cattle, goats, sheep and camels.

 - Don’t forget the right timing!
-It has to be done on Eid al-Adha, after the Eid prayer – this means any time between the 10th and 13th day of Dhul Hijjah.
+It has to be done on Eid al Adha, after the Eid prayer – this means any time between the 10thand 12th day of Dhul Hijjah.